 – Guttate Psoriasis

-Psoriasis that has small, salmon-pink coloured drops on the skin is guttate psoriasis.
+Psoriasis that has small, salmon-pink colored drops on the skin is guttate psoriasis.
 There is usually a fine silver-white buildup (scale) on the drop-like lesion that is finer than the scale in plaque psoriasis.

-Psoriasis is an autoimmune disease when left untreated and lifestyle not adjusted can lead to other complications in health such as cardiovascular disease, lymphoma and non-melanoma skin cancer.
+Psoriasis is an autoimmune disease when left untreated and lifestyle not adjusted can lead to other complications in health such as cardiovascular disease, lymphoma, and non-melanoma skin cancer.